ethanmsl/Support-CLI/README.md

 ## (1) Install Brew (macOS package manager)
 Go here: https://brew.sh/
 they'll probably tell you to do this:
 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
 , but you should go there and see what they say.

 ## (2a) Install Terminal Emulator
 1. `brew tap wez/wezterm`
 2. `brew install --cask wez/wezterm/wezterm`

-## (2b) Install ZSH Enhancements
+## (2b) Install ZSH Enhancements.
 `starship zsh-autosuggestions zsh-syntax-highlighting`

 ## (2c) Install Better Terminal Commands (basic set)
 `brew install bat git-delta exa fd fzf ripgrep tealdeer zoxide eth-p/software/bat-extras-batman`
 NOTE: there are some follow-up instructions in many of those, I *think* we have you set, but some testing is due.
 As is a quick *healthcheck* script to make sure things are in smooth.

 ## (2d) Install fonts